Platform Landing Zone: Part 2 - Building the Foundation for Enterprise Azure

 Bicep Module with Entra Extension

-There is a Bicep modules in the Advent Calendar 2025 Repository that uses the Bicep Microsoft Graph extension to create all the required Application Registrations and federated credentials.
+There is a Bicep module in the Advent Calendar 2025 Repository that uses the Bicep Microsoft Graph extension to create all the required Application Registrations and federated credentials.
 Use the VS Code Bicep deployment feature for this.

 Lokka